 - A selection of links to coverage by news organizations in Texas and beyond is found in Other Reports.

-TCN does not publish editorials or commentary articles, but occasionally discusses and quotes from such pieces published by others.
+TCN does not publish editorials or commentary articles, but occasionally discusses and quotes from such opinion pieces published by others.

 Dawson’s work as an independent journalist since 2003 has appeared in publications including the New York Times, Texas Tribune and Yale Forum on Climate Change & the Media.